reservoirgenomics/resgen-python/docs/getting_started.rst

 Viewing Data
 ------------

 To view a dataset, we typically need the dataset itself (see Managing Data above) as well as a location.
 Locations in genomic data typically consist of a chromosome and a position.
-Because HiGlass shows concatenated version of chromosomes, we need to convert genomic (chromosome, position) to "absolute" coordinates using a chromsizes file.
+Because HiGlass shows a concatenated version of chromosomes, we need to convert genomic (chromosome, position) to "absolute" coordinates using a chromsizes file.

 Creating interactive figures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^